How does a mortgage work when you pass away?

 All Reverse Mortgage's editing process includes rigorous fact-checking led by industry experts to ensure all content is accurate and current.
 This article has been reviewed, edited, and fact-checked by Cliff Auerswald, President and co-creator of ARLO™.
 (License: NMLS# 14041) |

-Also See: Reverse Mortgage After Death: What Heirs & Family Must Know
+For a deeper walkthrough, see Reverse Mortgage After Death: What Heirs & Family Must Know.